-Condensed statements in an all-inclusive format are presented below for the Corporation for the years ended June 30, 2020, 2019 and 2018.
+Condensed statements in an all-inclusive format are presented below for the Corporation as of and for the years ended June 30, 2021, 2020 and 2019.

 Current assets include certain resources held by the bond trustees, which are restricted by the bond covenants for construction and related retirement of indebtedness accounts.
-Net position classified as restricted expendable amounts for debt service are \$3,446,568, \$1,982,080, and \$1,802,783, respectively, at June 30, 2020, 2019 and 2018.
+Net position classified as restricted expendable amounts for debt service are \$1,839,257, \$3,446,568, and \$1,982,080, respectively, at June 30, 2021, 2020 and 2019.
+Decreases in assets, liabilities, and net position in fiscal year 2021 reflects the use of bond proceeds for construction costs and the payment of debt principal.
 Increases in assets, liabilities, and net position for fiscal year 2020 reflects the issuance of Series 2020 Bonds net of the use of bond proceeds for construction costs and the payment of principal.
-Decreases in assets, liabilities, and net position from fiscal year 2018 to 2019 reflects the use of bond proceeds for construction costs and the payment of debt principal.
-The decrease in cash and liabilities and increase in unrestricted net position from fiscal year 2018 to 2019 also reflects the use of bond proceeds for construction costs and reduction of bonds payable through scheduled principal payments.
-The bond reserve account balances for the Series 2014 Bond issue are included in the debt service allocation and meet the individual reserve required by the bond resolution.
 The deferred maintenance projects related to the Series 2016 Bonds were either completed or nearing the completion stages during fiscal year 2019, and fully completed during 2020.
-The Series 2020 Bond issue was completed in May 2020, while the Chadron State College Math Science Project was in the early construction phase during fiscal year 2020.
+The Series 2020 Bond issue was completed in May 2020, while the Chadron State College Math Science Project was in the early construction phase during fiscal year 2020 and was under construction during fiscal year 2021.